Amadeo Giannini: Bank of Italy

 Giannini founded the Bank of Italy in the Jackson Square neighborhood of San Francisco on October 17, 1904.
 The bank was based in a converted saloon as an institution for the "little fellow".
 It was a new bank for the hardworking immigrants other banks would not serve.
-Deposits on that first day totaled $8,780.
+Deposits on the first day totaled $8,780.
 Within a year, deposits soared above $700,000 ($20.4 million in 2020 dollars).
 The 1906 San Francisco earthquake and fires leveled much of the city.
 In the face of widespread devastation, Giannini set up a temporary bank, collecting deposits, making loans, and proclaiming that San Francisco would rise from the ashes.

 Immediately after the earthquake, but before the approaching fire burned the city, he moved the vault's money to his home outside the fire zone in then-rural San Mateo, 18 mi away.
 A garbage wagon was used to haul the money, hidden beneath garbage.
 The fires had heated the vaults of other big banks, so that the sudden temperature change from opening them risked destroying the contents; many vaults were kept closed for weeks.
 During this period Giannini was one of the few bankers who could satisfy withdrawal requests and provide loans, operating from a plank across two barrels in the street.
 Giannini made loans on a handshake to those interested in rebuilding.
 Years later, he would recount that every loan was repaid.
 As a reward to the garbage man whose wagon transported the bank's assets, Giannini gave the man's son his first job when he turned 14.

 Branch banking was introduced by Giannini shortly after 1909 legislation that allowed branch banking in California.
 Its first branch outside San Francisco was established in 1909 in San Jose.
 By 1916, Giannini had expanded and opened several other branches.
 Giannini believed in branch banking as a way to stabilize banks during difficult times as well as expand the capital base.
 He bought banks throughout California and eventually Bank of Italy had hundreds of branches throughout the state.